BollineniRohith123/talent-spark-recruit/allaboutproject.md

-4. Candidate Matching with Agentic RAG and n8n RecruitAI leverages Retrieval-Augmented Generation (RAG) and n8n workflows to match resumes to JDs semantically, providing scored candidate profiles.
+4. Candidate Matching with Agentic RAG and n8n TalentSpark Recruit leverages Retrieval-Augmented Generation (RAG) and n8n workflows to match resumes to JDs semantically, providing scored candidate profiles.
 What is Agentic RAG?
-Agentic RAG enhances traditional RAG by combining retrieval-based methods with generative AI, enabling context-aware, semantic matching of resumes to JDs beyond keyword searches.
+Agentic RAG enhances traditional RAG by combining retrieval-based methods with generative SmartMatch, enabling context-aware, semantic matching of resumes to JDs beyond keyword searches.
 It uses vector embeddings to capture meaning and intent.
 Features

 Resume Indexing: Parses and indexes resumes using vector embeddings for semantic search.